suffolklibraries/sljekyll/elibrary/overdrive/index.md

 4. If you download an eAudio book, you will need to install [OverDrive Media Console](http://app.overdrive.com/).
 The files will be ODM format
 5. Find the eAudio book files on your computer and open them in OverDrive Media Console
 6. Both eBooks and eAudio books will automatically expire in 3 weeks.
 You can **renew** it within 3 days of the expiration date if no one else has reserved it, by clicking the ‘Renew’ button on the ‘Bookshelf’ page
+7. You can view books you have previously borrowed by going to the 'Bookshelf' page and clicking **History**.
+Any titles you borrow after October 2017 will automatically be added to this list.
+Please see the [OverDrive History instructions page](https://help.overdrive.com/customer/portal/articles/2833477?_ga=2.108868737.2014334747.1507205336-e0fb697e-4ce6-499f-9e54-a1dd9fe94047) for further information and instructions on using this feature.

 [OverDrive help page →](http://help.overdrive.com/)